"Mr. Jones & Me" - Chapter 1: The Meet & Greet

 I left a few minutes later and headed towards my subway.
 As I walked down Prince St. I starred at my phone: "Nasir 'Nas'" and a 917 number shown brightly on the screen.
 I laughed to myself and locked my phone.

-'Maybe tomorrow', I thought to myself and turned onto Bowery to hop on the J train home....
+'Maybe tomorrow', I thought and turned onto Bowery to hop on the J train home....